 When people ask me about SEO for the first time, I often get the impression they’re expecting to hear something about “SEO Magic” – something – one small thing that will instantaneously fast-track them to the top of search results and make their phone start ringing.

 There is No Such Thing

-SEO is about hundreds of small things that add up to success or failure.
+SEO is about hundreds of small things that add up over time to success or failure.
 It’s rarely about just one thing.
 When it is, it’s usually a mistake or oversight.
-A good example is when a single tag, a robots tag, is not set properly and Google is deterred from indexing your website content.
-If you’re not in Google’s index, you won’t show up in search results.
+A good example is when a single tag, a robots tag, is not set properly on the back-end of your website.
+Website developers will often set this flag to “no-index” when the site is under development.
+“No-index” tells Google the site not ready for prime time and should be ignored until that flag is reset.
+If the flag doesn’t get reset when the site goes live, Google will continue to ignore it and you will not show up in search results.

 But even in this extreme example, when the switch gets flipped there still might still be hundreds of other things that are wrong or less than ideal and contributing to your overall low ranking and performance.
 By flipping that one switch, you will have effectively given search engines permission to index your site, but it doesn’t necessarily mean you’ll move on rank for the terms that are most important to your business.
 Nor does it mean you’ll convince people to pick up the phone and call you.

 I wish I could tell you SEO was quick and easy but it’s not.
 The most common scenario is a website with a long list of shortcomings that need to be addressed in order to improve its performance and rankings.
 Shortcomings usually include things like:

 - improving the back-end architecture of your website (the design and code elements that make your site findable and indexable by search engines); and

 - creating content that is relevant and helpful, content that uses the same language as your search audience while, at the same time, helping them do the thing they need to do.

 There are rarely easy answers.
 SEO is a long, slow process.